denkspuren/BitboardC4/BitboardDesign.md

 int[] height = {0, 7, 15, 24, 30, 35, 42};
 ~~~

-The variable `height` serves as a memory where the next disk goes given the column.
+The variable `height` serves as a memory where the next token goes given the column.
 Otherwise we would need to search for the next empty slot given the bottom of a column.
 Having a memory saves searching and makes things faster.
 And that is what we are up to with bitboards.
 We want to be as fast as possible with manipulating a board representation of Connect Four.

 ### Have a Counter